-To test the degradation of HDAC8 with the developed PROTACs, we selected the most promising compounds obtained from the in vitro or neuroblastoma testing, namely 1a, 1b, 1d, 1e, 1f, 1m and 1p.
-Whole cell lysates from treated SK-N-BE(2)-C neuroblastoma cells were taken and the protein levels for HDAC8 and the acetylation of its substrate SMC3 were determined (Figure 4).
-As a control for HDAC6, we also assessed acetylation levels of α-tubulin.
-It revealed that 6h treatment and a concentration of 10 μM gives the highest degradation of HDAC8 and SMC3 acetylation for 1b, 1e and 1f in SK-N-BE(2)-C cells (Figure 4A, 4C).
+To test the degradation of HDAC8 with the developed PROTACs, we selected the most promising compounds obtained from the cellular neuroblastoma testing, namely 1b, 1d, 1e, 1m and 1p.
+Whole cell lysates from treated SK-N-BE(2)-C neuroblastoma cells were taken and the protein levels for HDAC8 and the acetylation of its substrate SMC3 were determined (Figure 5).
+As a control for HDAC6, we also assessed acetylation levels of $\alpha$ -tubulin.
+It revealed that 6h treatment and a concentration of 10 μM gives the highest degradation of HDAC8 for the CRBN based PROTACs 1b and 1e in SK-N-BE(2)-C cells (Figure 5A, 5B).
+The CRBN PROTAC 1b resulted in 40% remaining HDAC8 protein whereas CRBN PROTAC 1e reduced HDAC8 down to 30% protein level.
+Both PROTACs showed also a strong hyperacetylation of the HDAC8 substrate SMC3.
 As expected, the negative control 33 (bearing a carboxyl ester instead of the hydroxamic acid) did not show hyperacetylation of SMC3 or HDAC8 degradation.
-Also, 1a, 1d, 1m and 1p failed to degrade HDAC8 in this neuroblastoma cell line (Figure 4A-C).
-Selected PROTACs were also tested whether they are able to degrade HDAC6 (Figure 4B, 4D) but all were shown to be inactive.
-As positive control we used a recently developed HDAC6 PROTAC [62] (Figure 4D).
+Also, the CRBN POTAC 1d, and the HyT PROTACs 1m and 1p failed to degrade HDAC8 in this neuroblastoma cell line (Figure 5A-B).
+We also tested the most potent PROTACs 1b and 1e whether they are able to degrade HDAC1 or HDAC6 (Figure 5C) but none showed a significant effect at the highest concentration of 10 $\mu$ M. Thus the active HDAC8 degraders 1b and 1e are selective and do not degrade HDAC1 and HDAC6.